SACE | Southern Alliance for Clean Energy

 Florida, like many Southeastern states, annually sends more than a billion dollars out of state for energy resources to power the state and provide for its residents and vacationers.
 But there are local opportunities that can help shift that equation.
 Our analysis shows Florida has a significant amount of commercially available and sustainable biopower capacity based on various biomass resources.
 In fact, every region of Florida has abundant opportunity for home-grown bioenergy—from abundant forestry residues in the Panhandle to storm debris, urban trimmings, agriculture residues and landfill gas in Central and South Florida, as well as energy crops throughout the state.
 Utilizing any of these resources needs to be managed carefully and requires thorough assessments of need, resource availability and other demands, water use, biodiversity, carbon, soil quality, air quality and other economic and environmental impacts.
 The most significant biopower project currently underway is the Gainesville Renewable Energy Center (GREC).
 The project, developed by American Renewables, is the first of its kind in the Southeast.
 It will be a 100 MW electric generation facility, utilizing fluidized bed combustion with selective catalytic reduction.
 It will be fueled with forest-derived woody biomass, urban wood waste, and mill residues.
 GREC is reported to be on track for commercial operation in late 2013.
 Uniquely, the project developed sustainability criteria for its operations, including providing incentive payments for Forest Sustainability Council (FSC) resources and stewardship planning.
 One can read more about bioenergy by visiting our Learn About page, here.

-There are currently 11 coal plants throughout the state and they are owned and operated by a mix of companies, including Gulf Power (a Southern Company), Florida Power and Light, Duke Energy Florida, and JEA (Jacksonville’s municipal utility).
-The majority of Florida’s coal plants have been upgraded with modern pollution control technologies and are planned to be operational for the near future.
+There are currently twelve coal plants throughout the state and they are owned and operated by a mix of companies, including Gulf Power (a Southern Company), Florida Power and Light, Duke Energy Florida, JEA (Jacksonville’s municipal utility), and Orlando Utilities Commission (Orlando’s municipal utility).
+Many of Florida’s coal plants have been upgraded with modern pollution control technologies and are planned to be operational for the near future.
 Two units at Crystal River are planned for retirement, but that had been contingent on the now-cancelled Levy County Nuclear project.
-Florida utilities spend a total of about $1.56 billion on coal each year.
+Florida utilities spend a total of about $1.3 billion on coal each year.
 The state was at number 14 in the list of the top 15 states for coal health impacts in 2010.
 It’s estimated there are annually 228 hospitalizations, 435 heart attacks and 313 deaths related to pollution from coal plants in Florida.
 In 2010 about 25% of electric energy in Florida came from coal.
 Even though dependence on coal has declined from about 37% in 2000, it is still a substantial part of the state’s energy mix.
 You can read more about coal by visiting our Learn About page, here.